rabwallace/yabi-buildinfo-maven-plugin/README.md

     <projectStage> (enum, default: DEVELOPMENT)
     <mkdir> (boolean, default: true, can the plugin generated the required directory)
     <overwrite> (boolean, default true, can the plugin overwrite any previous buildinfo output)
-    <mainclass> (boolean, defaut: true) if true, produces a main class allowing you to say "java -jar myjar.jar" to get buildinfo data.
+    <mainclass> (boolean, defaut: true) if true, produces a main() method inside your BuildInfo class allowing you to say "java -jar myjar.jar" to get buildinfo data.
     <productCodeName>
     <component> Use it to specify the name of a subpart or module of the main product.
     <productUrl> Link to your products webpage.